Yuzuk1Shimotsuki/Emergency-Shutdown-NT/README.md

 # Emergency-Shutdown-NT

-An utility to shutdown or restart windows instantly
+A Python utility to shutdown or restart Windows instantly

 > [!WARNING]
 > This script will attempt to shut down your system by triggering `NtShutdownSystem()` directly.
 It is intended for emergency situations only, and generally, requires Administrators Privilege to execute.
 Do not run it unless you are prepared for an immediate hard shutdown.